Down (film): Reception

 Rotten Tomatoes reported that 20% of critics have given the film a positive review based on 5 reviews, with an average rating of 4.40/10.
 Common criticisms include that the film was not gripping enough, had a weak storyline, generally unrealistic deaths, weak dialogue and unconvincing special effects.

-The film was not well received in the Netherlands and was seen as comparing poorly to De Lift, considered to be one of the strongest Dutch horror films of all time, while Down was regarded as a bad American B-film.
+Down received mostly negative reviews from film critics in the Netherlands.
+In his review for Algemeen Dagblad, Ab Zagt wrote that the film "falls short on nearly every front.
+The dialogue is often too long, the pacing too slow for this genre, the plot twists sometimes ridiculously simple, and the humor on the stale side.

+Mariska Graveland of the Filmkrant considered the film to be an improvement over Maas' previous English-language film Do Not Disturb, writing "predictable Down may be, not just for those who cherish fond memories of The Lift, the film still holds its own for a while thanks to its strong premise".